zopefoundation/Zope/docs/maintenance.rst

     This step is done after the release to have time to fix problems which might get introduced by new versions of the dependencies.

-    There is no version pin for `zc.buildout` as it has to be installed in the virtual environment but `checkversions` also prints its version number.
+    There are no version pins in the buildout configuration for packages that are directly installed into the virtual environment before zc.buildout is run, such as `pip`, `wheel`, `setuptools` and `zc.buildout`.
+These will show as unpinned, which is OK.

     There is no version pin for `zc.recipe.egg` in `versions-prod.cfg` as it is only needed for buildout install and not for pip, so we do not want to have it in `requirements.txt`.

-    The script is called two times so the rendered version updates can be easily assigned to the correct file.

 - Run the tests: ``bin/tox -pall``
 - Build the documentation: ``bin/tox -edocs``